Purpose and Project Overview

 The project is based at the University of Central Florida, with staff providing technical assistance and training in six regions throughout the state.
 TATS Regional Facilitators work to provide statewide technical assistance and training on varying areas of need throughout Florida districts.

-The state Department of Education/Bureau of Exceptional Education (DOE/BEE) has established the following project priority areas to be addressed by the TATS project.
-They address the Pre-K Indicators in the former State Performance Plan/Annual Performance report, now known as the BEE Strategic Plan, including the State Systemic Improvement Plan, Indicator 17.
+The state Department of Education/Bureau of Exceptional Education and Student Services (DOE/BEESS) has established the following project priority areas to be addressed by the TATS project.
+They address the Pre-K Indicators in the former State Performance Plan/Annual Performance report, now known as the BEESS Strategic Plan, including the State Systemic Improvement Plan, Indicator 17.

 Pre-K programs work to substantially increase the rate of growth for children who enter Pre-K below age expectations.
 Development and learning of young children with disabilities is measured using a combination of tools, including the Child Outcomes Summary Process, Battelle Developmental Inventory-2NU, and assessments of kindergarten readiness.
 The district and their partners share information and data to support the successful transition of young children with special needs to kindergarten.
 Pre-K programs, early childhood partners and kindergarten programs work together to increase the number of pre-kindergarten students entering kindergarten determined “ready” by the kindergarten readiness assessments.
 Technical assistance and training initiatives work with districts to increase the quality of the data and support analysis to identify areas to target for improvement.